CS Banner

 ADVENTURE GUIDE

-Polly Tanner, Adventure Guide, spends the school year at Manzanita Elementary School's Library where she has been encouraging & inspiring book-readers for 29 years!
+Polly Tanner, Adventure Guide, spends the school year at Orange Grove Middle School's Library where she has been encouraging & inspiring book-readers for 29 years!
 When she does manage to get some time outside, she spends it trail running around Tucson and kayaking Arizona’s rivers and lakes.
 Polly is certified in CPR, Leave No Trace Guidelines, and holds a NOLS Wilderness First Aid certification.
 She has worked on perfecting every detail of our trip itineraries and journals; incorporating the history and wilderness education for each adventure since 2013!
 She is excited to incorporate a focus on night sky education into our program this year!

 B L A K E H I N S O N